Darcy Cameron: Sydney Swans

 Cameron was expected to be drafted by West Coast in the 2016 AFL draft, but was taken by Sydney with pick 48.
 He made a positive start, impressing coach John Longmire in his first pre-season.
 Cameron lacerated his finger during training in March.
 It was later infected in a North East Australian Football League (NEAFL) match against Sydney University, rendering him unavailable for one week.
 Shoulder surgery halfway through the year restricted him to nine NEAFL games.
 In April, Cameron signed a contract extension, tying him to Sydney until 2019.

 In 2018, Sam Naismith's season-ending anterior cruciate ligament injury, Kurt Tippett's retirement and a quadriceps injury to Sam Reid opened up senior opportunities for Cameron.
 He played both JLT Community Series matches and showed good form in the NEAFL, averaging 34 hitouts, 19 possessions and one goal over 13 matches.
 However, he did not make his AFL debut until round 18 against the Gold Coast Suns at the Sydney Cricket Ground.

 Collingwood

 Cameron was traded to at the end of the 2019 AFL season.

 He was a member of Collingwood's team that won the 2023 AFL Grand Final where he had 4 clearances and 19 hitouts.

 Cameron won the Copeland Trophy as Collingwood's best and fairest for the 2025 season, after being runner-up the previous season.

+In the media

+In 2026, Cameron replaced Brisbane Lions player Sam Draper as host of the 200 Plus podcast, joining former Network 10 sports journalist Nick Butler and North Melbourne Football Club player Charlie Comben.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.